fsalehpour/trip-sorter/README.md

 ### Sorting

 The `Sorter` class, accepts an `AdjacencyList` object containing edges (in our case, boarding cards) as the only parameter of its constructor.
-After instantiation calling the sort method on the object will proceed with checking and sorting the given edges (boarding cards) and finally returns the sorted list as an array of edges.
+After instantiation, calling the sort method on the object will proceed with checking and sorting the given edges (boarding cards) and finally returns the sorted list as an array of edges.

 ```php